bakervm/melon/README.md

 ## Introduction
 `melon` is like a virtual 16bit CPU.
 When building a retro computing platform e.g. a gaming console or old computer architecture, `melon` takes care of handling basic parts like stack management, calls or exception handling.
 Its most common interface, the `System` trait makes it possible to not only implement the CPU into any platform but makes it also really easy to extend the functionality of `melon`.

+If you have any questions do not hesitate joining me on Freenode #bakervm.
+I try to be online as often as possible

 [deps-image]:https://deps.rs/repo/github/bakervm/melon/status.svg
 [deps-link]: https://deps.rs/repo/github/bakervm/melon
 [crate-image]: https://img.shields.io/crates/v/melon.svg